daler/blender-for-3d-printing/manual/mesh_modeling/extrude-inset.rst

 .. admonition:: Exercise
     :class: exercise

-    The goal here is to make a rough USB thumb drive shape . . .
+    To demonstrate extruding and insetting the goal here is to make an "L" shape with an inset cup.
+A paperclip holder maybe?

     * Back in Object mode, delete the torus.
+    * Snap the cursor to the center (0, 0, 0)
     * Add a cube
-    * Flatten along Z into the rough thickness of a thumb drive
     * Switch to Edit Mode
-    * Select the front face of the cube (now more of a rectangular prism...)
-    * Extrude the face out to make the "handle" part (:kbd:`E`, move mouse, :kbd:`LMB` to confirm)
+    * Select the top face and extrude upwards (:kbd:`E`, :kbd:`LMB` to confirm, :kbd:`RMB` to cancel)
-    * With the extruded face selected, inset it a bit (:kbd:`I`)
-    * With the inset face selected, extrude it to make the outside of the USB connector
+    * Select one of the side faces and extrude it sideways to make the bottom of the "L".
+    * Select the top face of the bottom of the "L" you just extruded
-    * With the new extruded face selected, inset a bit.
+    * Use :kbd:`I` to inset the face a bit
-    * Extrude the new inset face *backwards* to make the socket part of the connector.
+    * Move the inset face downward to create an indentation